Search by Keyword

 John then adds: “Also, I was always intrigued by the words to a Bing Crosby song that went: ‘Please lend a little ear to my pleas…’ I was intrigued by the double use of the word ‘please.’
 So it was a combination of Roy Orbison and Bing Crosby.”
 The song John refers to was a 1932 hit simply entitled “Please,” which spent six weeks at the top of the American charts that year. "'Please Please Me' was a John idea," Paul wrote in his book "The Lyrics."
 "John liked the double meaning of 'please.'
 Yeah, 'please' is, you know, pretty please.
 'Please have intercourse with me.
 So, pretty please, have intercourse with me, I beg you to have intercourse with me.'
 He liked that, and I liked that he liked that.
 This was the kind of thing we'd see in each other, the kind of thing in which we were matched up.
 We were in sync."

-The following day after the song was written by John, June 9th, 1962, the group played a "Beatles Welcome Home Show" at the Cavern Club in Liverpool.
+The following day after the song was written by John, June 9th, 1962, the group played a "Beatles Welcome Home Show" at The Cavern Club in Liverpool.
 After the performance, John and Paul, accompanied by young female fans Lindy Ness and Lou Stern, were driven over to Paul's home on Forthlin Road in Liverpool.
 "We spent the night there," Lindy innocently wrote in her diary.
 This evening is noteworthy because, as detailed in Mark Lewisohn's book "Tune In," the song "Please Please Me" was still taking shape.

-Lewisohn writes: "Late night on June 9, Lindy and Lou watched them refine ("Please Please Me"), seated side by side at Jim Mac's upright piano in Paul's front parlor.
+Mark Lewisohn writes: "Late night on June 9, Lindy (Ness) and Lou (Stern) watched them refine ("Please Please Me"), seated side by side at Jim Mac's upright piano in Paul's front parlor.
 Lindy (Ness) recalls them 'mostly working on the chord changes, with a lot of joking and messing about.'
 The two 15-year-old girls stayed through the night and, later, dozed under the piano while Lennon - McCartney explored chords above their heads.
-'They asked us what we thought of it,' Lou remembers, 'and we said it was great.
+'They asked us what we thought of it,' Lou (Stern) remembers, 'and we said it was great.
 It was certainly great to see them writing, and that they didn't mind us being there - but they were always dead casual about things like that.'"

 This is not to say that Paul should be viewed as a collaborator on the song.
 John made this point clear in a postcard he sent to Melody Maker magazine in 1971, saying: "I wrote 'Please Please Me' alone.
 It was recorded in the exact sequence in which I wrote it."
 As mentioned above, Paul never claimed authorship of the song, referring to it always as "John's."
 Interestingly, upon release, most record labels around the world listed this John Lennon song as a "McCartney / Lennon" composition, the US Vee-Jay single being a noteable exception, more accurately listing this as a "J. Lennon - P. McCartney" song.